Delph-Sunny/12-Employee_Tracker/README.md

 - Open a terminal instance
 - Clone the following [repo](https://github.com/Delph-Sunny/12-Employee_Tracker)
 - In the working directory, install the dependencies package with the following code line `npm i`
+- Create the employee_db with employeeDB.sql. [^1]
-- Once the dependencies have been installed, enter `npm start`
+- Once the dependencies have been installed and the database created, enter `npm start`
 - Follow the instruction for each of the following 14 functions:
   - *View All Employees*
   - *View All Employees By Manager*